Tinkerforge/doc/en/source/Hardware/Bricklets/IO4.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_io4_brickv.jpg

+..
+  FIXME: update screenshot and description for monoflop

 In this tab you can change the "Debounce Period", it is the debounce time for interrupt callbacks.
 For example: If you set this value to 100, you will get interrupts